abby-baskind/YoE/README.md

 ```
 ## Detrending Data

-As of 6 May 2023 I am detrending from 2000
+As of 6 May 2023 I am detrending from 2000 *only for present data* as it applies to variability.

 The manuscript suggests detrending "1.89 µatm yr-1 for fCO2, -0.0018 yr-1 for pH and -0.0078 yr-1 for Ω from 1980s to 2010s (Bates et al., 2014)."
 For the model and for updated SOCAT data, I referenced to 1980, as suggested by the manuscript.
 The detrending in the model data is done as follows: